Associate Dean for Undergraduate Education

 Additional Positions at AUProfessor of International Relations

 Patrick Thaddeus Jackson is currently Associate Dean for Undergraduate Education and Professor of International Relations in the School of International Service.
 He previously taught at Columbia University and New York University.
 He received his Ph.D. in Political Science from Columbia University in 2001.
-In 2003-4, he served as President of the International Studies Association-Northeast; in 2012-2013, he is doing so again.
-He was formerly Editor-in-Chief of the Journal of International Relations and Development, and is currently Series Editor of the University of Michigan Press' book series Configurations: Critical Studies of World Politics.
+In 2003-4, he served as President of the International Studies Association-Northeast; in 2012-2013, he did so again.
+He was formerly Editor-in-Chief of the Journal of International Relations and Development, and is currently Series Editor of the University of Michigan Press' book series Configurations: Critical Studies of World Politics, and Co-Editor of ISQBlog.
 He was recently named the 2012 U.S. Professor of the Year for the District of Columbia by the Carnegie Foundation for the Advancement of Teaching.